Facebook & Social Media & Parenting and Property Division

 Under the Illinois Marriage and Dissolution of Marriage Act, each spouse must submit an affidavit, i.e., sworn testimony, to the court regarding property and financial issues.
 In effect, each spouse must disclose all assets that are owned.

 You should never lie or be deliberately misleading in these sworn affidavits.
 Lying or being deliberately misleading will likely constitute perjury, which is a crime, and which can result in jail time.
 Lying or being misleading will also likely detrimentally impact your case.

 Let’s consider a situation in which one spouse may not have accurately represented their financial assets.
 Suppose a woman believes that her husband’s assets are limited, and then sees on social media that her soon-to-be ex just bought a new luxury car, or went on an expensive vacation.
 Naturally, the woman will want to know where the money came from to make such purchase.
 If I represented the woman, I would want to introduce the social media evidence into the divorce proceedings, ask the husband under oath about where the money came from to make such purchase, and subpoena records regarding such purchase to find out where the money came from (such as a secret bank account).

 The Need for Spousal Maintenance

 Similarly, if temporary maintenance or temporary support of a child is being sought by the spouse making such purchase, the evidence of a new car or expensive vacation purchase will likely be detrimental in such petition.
-Trying to appear well-off on social media and the claiming not to be well-off in a divorce proceeding usually will typically end with a good result.
+Trying to appear well-off on social media and then claiming not to be well-off in a divorce proceeding, will typically not end with a good result.